VertebrateResequencing/wr/README.md

 Usage instructions
 ------------------
-The download .zip should contain the wr executable, this README.md, a CHANGELOG.md and an example config file called wr_config.yml, which details all the config options available.
+The download .zip should contain the wr executable, this README.md, and a CHANGELOG.md.
+Running `wr conf --default` will print an example config file which details all the config options available.
 The main things you need to know are:

 * You can use the wr executable directly from where you extracted it, or move it to where you normally install software to.